Raymond of Roda

 Raymond pursued his diocese's claims on Sobrarbean territory.
 He also expanded the holdings of the cathedral of Roda and increased its economic clout in the city and its environs.
 The claims of the diocese of Urgell to supremacy over Roda were finally decided in the latter's favour during Raymond's tenure, but he was left with boundary disputes between the two sees.
 In later legends, Raymond is said to have moved the seat of the diocese to Lleida or Hictosa, identified either with Tolva or an ancient suburb of Barbastro.

-In the dispute with Jaca, Raymond's first claim was to the city and church of Alquézar, which was the one of the best fortified towns in the region.
+In the dispute with Jaca, Raymond's first claim was to the city and church of Alquézar, which was one of the best fortified towns in the region.
 Raymond was also given jurisdiction by the king over churches that had been previously confirmed to the bishop of Jaca by the council of 1063, including in the town Espluga, the valleys of Arravense and Castillo Vivo and castles of Castejón andCorbera.
 Raymond also received for his church the right to cut wood in the royal forests (15 March 1081), and from both King Sancho and his son, Count Pedro, received the right to pasturage far from their own church lands.
 The church under Raymond experienced economic growth, buying up vineyards and houses in the vicinities of Roda, Lastonosa, Ibuni, Monzón and Riberas del Cinca.
 To curb abuses among his priests, Raymond instituted a canonical rule in the cathedral and forbade the priests to own private property.

 In 1084 he was captured at the battle of Morella, while supporting the king of Aragon and the taifa of Lérida against the taifa of Zaragoza.
 The latter's forces were led at the time by Rodrigo Díaz de Vivar, the Cid of legend.